autarch/blog.urth.org/content/posts/2011-06-02-flymake-versus-the-catalyst-restarter.md

 ## Comments

-### Comment by Erez on 2011-06-02 15:48:00 -0500
+**Erez, on 2011-06-02 15:48, said:**
-I stopped using Flymake because I&#8217;m using local::lib heavily, and flymake kept throwing errors about not finding libraries in @INC, sadly ignoring those in ~/perl5/lib.
+I stopped using Flymake because I'm using local::lib heavily, and flymake kept throwing errors about not finding libraries in @INC, sadly ignoring those in ~/perl5/lib.
 I take it this workaround is for the binary, not the libs, so it might not resolve my issue.

-### Comment by Dave Rolsky on 2011-06-02 17:02:16 -0500
+**Dave Rolsky, on 2011-06-02 17:02, said:**
 @Eretz: The last line of the first chunk constructs the arguments passed to the Perl binary.
 You could change that to be smarter.

 You might also consider just changing your PERL5LIB env var to include your local libs.

-### Comment by dams on 2011-06-07 09:54:52 -0500
+**dams, on 2011-06-07 09:54, said:**
 Have a look at Project::Libs, it also helps putting local libs in @INC on the fly

-### Comment by Dave Rolsky on 2011-06-07 09:56:44 -0500
+**Dave Rolsky, on 2011-06-07 09:56, said:**
 @dams: I was actually having the same problems that Erez having, even with Project::Libs.
-I&#8217;ve since disabled flymake, but I plan to go back and figure out the problem at some point.
+I've since disabled flymake, but I plan to go back and figure out the problem at some point.

-### Comment by genehack on 2011-11-23 14:07:10 -0600
+**genehack, on 2011-11-23 14:07, said:**
-Okay, I think I&#8217;ve finally got something based on Dave&#8217;s code above that works for me.
+Okay, I think I've finally got something based on Dave's code above that works for me.
 Assumes use of Git in order to find a base project directory, and assumes libraries are found in $BASE/lib:

     (defun flymake-perl-init ()